COVID-19 Symptom: Cough

 Q: Is a COVID cough wet or dry?

-A: In most cases, a COVID cough is dry, which means that you won’t cough up any phlegm.
+A: In most cases, a COVID cough is dry, so you won’t cough up any phlegm.
 In a smaller number of cases, a COVID cough can also be wet.

 Q: Do you cough up mucus with COVID?